 The MPSC's procedures were reviewed.
-Pre-inspection, inspection and post inspection activities are described on Pages 35 to 37 of the procedures.
-The CY2020 program evaluation identified a deficiency whereby the procedures were too generic and should be more specific.
-The MPSC did revise the procedures; however, at a minimum, a couple of items remain which need improvement.
-Pre-inspection procedures should identify the inspection forms to be utilized for each inspection type and the pre-inspection procedures appear to be generic for all inspection types.
-Different inspection types may require their own unique pre-inspection procedures.
+Pre-inspection, inspection and post inspection activities are described in the procedures.
+The CY2021 program evaluation identified a deficiency whereby the procedures should be more specific.
+The MPSC did revise the procedures to add specificity to an acceptable level.